DevABM/Task/Jan/Day29/task29_answers.md

 Overall, pipelines in Jenkins provide a streamlined and automated way to deliver software, helping organizations to increase efficiency, reduce manual errors, and accelerate delivery.
 #
-12. Is Only Jenkins enough for automation?<br>
+12. Is Only Jenkins enough for automation?
 #
 Jenkins is a popular open-source tool for automation, but it is not the only option available.
 There are other tools for automation as well, such as: